 - Officer failed to identify himself: You cannot intentionally resist arrest if the police officer trying to detain you does not make it known that he is law enforcement.
 If the officer does not identify himself while arresting you, and it is not obvious who they are, you cannot face consequences for resisting arrest.

-Attorney Hillel Traub of the Law Office of Hillel Traub has more than 25 years of experience fighting traffic charges throughout Maryland.
-If you were pulled over in your vehicle and arrested, and you were charged with resisting arrest, you should use all available defenses to have this charge removed from your record.
+Attorney Hillel Traub has more than 25 years of experience fighting traffic charges throughout Maryland.
+If you were pulled over in your vehicle and arrested and were charged with resisting arrest, you should use all available defenses to remove this charge from your record.

 As a former Assistant Attorney General for the Maryland MVA, Hillel Traub understands the complexities of criminal traffic cases.
 You can trust him to pursue the best resolution for your case and protect your reputation.
 Call (410) 580-1100 or complete our contact form for a free consultation.